 CREATE privilege in the database.

 To add tables to a publication, the user must have ownership rights on the table.
-To create a publication that publishes all tables automatically, the user must be a superuser.
+To add all tables in schema to a publication, the user must be a superuser.
+To create a publication that publishes all tables or all tables in schema automatically, the user must be a superuser.

 To create a subscription, the user must be a superuser.

-The subscription apply process will run in the local database with the privileges of a superuser.
+The subscription apply process will run in the local database with the privileges of the subscription owner.

-Privileges are only checked once at the start of a replication connection.
-They are not re-checked as each change record is read from the publisher, nor are they re-checked for each change when applied.
+On the publisher, privileges are only checked once at the start of a replication connection and are not re-checked as each change record is read.